Time to indulge

 The secret’s out: speciality cheeses from the Gstaad holiday region are now world-famous.
 In winter, our five giant caquelons are easily accessible for cheese lovers on foot, by toboggan or on snowshoes.
 On the Rinderberg, the giant caquelon is right beside the ski slope.
 Sit back and indulge amid glorious mountain scenery: pick up a fondue backpack containing produce from local dairies for an authentic fondue experience.

-Couple in a fondue caquelon
+Fondue in a caquelon

 Pure enjoyment in our snow bars